sous-chefs/iis/README.md

 #### Attribute Parameters

 - `section`: The name of the section to lock.
+- `site`: The name of the site you want to lock or unlock a section for.
+- `application_path`: The path to the application you want to lock or unlock a section for.
 - `returns`: The result of the `shell_out` command.
+-

 #### Examples